NukeMail

 FIX 3Try creating a new address on a different domain

-If the OTP is not arriving and you suspect the domain is being silently blocked, create a new temp email on a different domain.
-On NukeMail, you can generate a new inbox with a different domain in seconds.
-Then update your email on the website (or create a new account) and request the OTP again.
+If your OTP doesn't arrive and you think the domain is blocked, just make a new temp email on a different domain.
+NukeMail lets you generate a new inbox with a different domain in seconds.
+Once you have that, update your email on the website or create a new account and request the OTP again.

 FIX 4Wait at least 3-5 minutes

-OTP emails from large platforms are not always instant.
-The sending server may queue the message, retry on temporary failures, or throttle sends during peak times.
-Do not keep clicking "resend" every 30 seconds as this can trigger rate limits.
-Request once, then wait a solid 3-5 minutes.
+OTP emails from big platforms aren't always instant.
+The sending server might queue your message, retry if there's a temporary failure or throttle sends during peak times.
+Don't keep clicking resend every 30 seconds because that can trigger rate limits.
+Request your code once and wait a solid 3-5 minutes.

 FIX 5Check if the website switched to SMS verification

-Some websites detect temp email domains and fall back to phone verification.
+Some websites detect temp email domains and switch to phone verification.
 Look at the verification page carefully.
-If it says "We sent a code to your phone" or asks for a phone number, the site has bypassed email verification entirely.
-In this case, you will need to provide a phone number or find a different approach.
+If it says "We sent a code to your phone" or asks for a phone number the site has bypassed email verification entirely.
+You'll need to provide a phone number or find a different approach in this case.

 FIX 6Try the signup process from scratch